 Larry Rayder is an aspiring NASCAR driver, Deke Sommers is mechanic.
 As they feel they collectively are the best, the only thing that is holding them back is money to build the best vehicle...
 See full summary »

-The Driver and The Mechanic are two car freaks driving a 1955 Chevy throughout the southwestern U.S. looking for other cars to race.
-They are totally dedicated to The Car and converse with each other only when necessary.
-At a gas station, The Driver and The Mechanic, along with a girl who has ingratiated herself into their world, meet G.T.O., a middle-aged man who fabricates stories about his exploits.
-It is decided to have a race to Washington, D.C., where the winner will get the loser's car.Written by
+The Driver and The Mechanic are 2 car freaks driving a 1955 Chevy through the southwestern U.S., looking for other cars to race.
+They're totally dedicated to their car, and speak with each other only when necessary.
+At a gas station, the pair (along with a girl who's ingratiated herself into their world) meet G.T.O; a middle-aged man who fabricates stories and.
+It's decided to have a race to Washington, D.C., where the winner will get the loser's car.Written by

 Rick Gregory <firstname.lastname@example.org>